-1.1 This report invites the Environment, Culture and Communities Overview and Scrutiny (O&S) Panel to endorse the proposed approach to Overview and Scrutiny of Bracknell Forest Partnership (BFP).
-The Overview and Scrutiny Commission and the O&S Panels for Health and Social Care and Learning are also being asked to endorse this proposed approach as it is essential for the Council's overall approach to be uniform.
+1.1 This report invites the Overview and Scrutiny (O&S) Commission to endorse the proposed approach to Overview and Scrutiny of Bracknell Forest Partnership (BFP).
+The O&S Panels for Environment, Culture and Communities, Health and Social Care and Learning are also being asked to endorse this proposed approach as it is essential for the Council's overall approach to be uniform.